ggioffreda/git-guardian/README.md

 - **table-compact** similar to **table** but with no borders
 - **csv** prints the list in CSV format
 - **tsv** prints the list in TSV format, basically a CSV using the tab character as separator
+- **json** prints the list as a JSON object
+- **json-pretty** prints the list as a JSON object, with indentation to enhance readability

 ```
 Usage: